TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 # Tutorial

 FraHMMER was built on top of of the existing HMMER3 code-base, and users who are familiar with HMMER will find that FraHMMER uses many of the same conventions.
 This tutorial will focus on getting you familiar with the five FraHMMER tools listed below and, to avoid redundency, will link to the HMMER user guide where applicable.
-There are three sections in this tutorial: (1) Input files, (2) Running searches, and (3) Output files.
+There are three sections in this tutorial: (1) Input files, (2) Running frahmmer searches, and (3) Output files.
 The included practices will provide you with specific instructions on how to use the FraHMMER tools.
 All the necessary files to complete the practices are located in the directory FraHMMER/tutorial/. **You should cd into this directory before running the practice commands**.
 If you have not run 'make install' you will need to add the path to the FraHMMER/src/ directory to the executables.

 **Tools**
 ---